certtools/intelmq/docs/User-Guide.md

 ## /opt and LSB paths

-If you installed the packages, LSB paths are used instead of `/opt/intelmq`.
+If you installed the packages, standard Linux paths (LSB paths) are used: `/var/log/intelmq/`, `/etc/intelmq/`, `/var/lib/intelmq/`, `/var/run/intelmq/`.
 Otherwise, the configuration directory is `/opt/intelmq/etc/`.
+Using the environment variable `INTELMQ_ROOT_DIR` allows setting any arbitrary root directory.

 You can switch this by setting the environment variables `INTELMQ_PATHS_NO_OPT` and `INTELMQ_PATHS_OPT`, respectively.
 * When installing the Python packages, you can set `INTELMQ_PATHS_NO_OPT` to something non-empty to use LSB-paths.
-* When installing the deb/rpm packages, you can set `INTELMQ_PATHS_OPT` to something non-empty to use `/opt/` paths.
+* When installing the deb/rpm packages, you can set `INTELMQ_PATHS_OPT` to something non-empty to use `/opt/intelmq/` paths, or a path set with `INTELMQ_ROOT_DIR`.

 ## Overview